defenseunicorns/Defense-Unicorns-Culture/README.md

 - **We believe that a culture first mentality is critical**

-If our company foundation is focused on culture, the technology will work itself out because we have the best people working for our company.
+- **We believe If our company foundation is focused on culture, the technology will work itself out because we have the best people working for our company.**

-“Invest in people so they can work anywhere.
-Treat them in a way where they won’t want to work anywhere but here” - Andrew Greene one of the founders of the company.
+>“Invest in people so they can work anywhere.
+Treat them in a way where they won’t want to work anywhere but here”
+>
+> *~Andrew Greene, one of the founders of the company*

+## Our Vision

-**Company Vision**: We ***envision a free and secure world*** that enables progress and innovation.
+We envision a ***free and secure world*** that enables progress and innovation.

+## Our Mission

-**Company Mission**: Our ***mission*** is to develop and integrate ***revolutionary solutions*** that advance the common good.
+Our mission is to develop and integrate ***revolutionary solutions*** that advance the common good.
 (These values are what the  video will be about.)

 # We Value...